winitzki/scall/tutorial/programming_dhall.md

 ```

-## Applicative functors and contrafunctors, and their combinators
+## Applicative type constructors and their combinators

-## Monoids and their combinators

 ## Traversable functors